Magicflex PL 75/3.5

 • f/3.5 — high quality in the center, smooth falloff toward the edges.

-• f/5.6 — center improves further, but field curvature becomes more pronounced.
+• f/5.6 — center improves further, field curvature becomes more pronounced but well managed.

-• f/8 — nearly uniform across the frame.
+• f/8 — nearly uniform across the frame, on the same level as the best medium format lenses

 • f/11 — very fine and even performance.